The Community Access Fund supports local people to:

 At the application stage, there are conditions that apply – our Terms & Conditions and also our Privacy Policy.
 If your project is successful, there will also be conditions that you will have to abide by to ensure the Fund is used in the best way for its intended purpose.

-We have £15,000 in the Community Capital Access Fund this year.
+We have £15,000 in the Community Access Fund 2026.

 We do not fund projects that support direct commercial transactions for financial gain.